Annual Report 2024

 Science, Industry and Innovation

 The Greens have long campaigned for First Nations scientific knowledge and technology to be recognised and elevated in Australia’s science agenda.
-We welcome the government’s recent announcement to advance First Nations knowledge systems as part of the revitalised National Science and Research Prioritise.
+We welcome the government’s recent announcement to advance First Nations knowledge systems as part of the revitalised National Science and Research Priorities.

 Unfortunately, this year also saw direct government spending on science, research and development reach its lowest point in three decades.
 As the spokesperson for Science and Innovation, I am committed to ensuring science and research receive the investment needed for innovation to flourish here in Australia.
 That is why at Senate Budget Estimates, I interrogated the head of the CSIRO about the hundreds of jobs reportedly threatened by government budget cuts, jobs vital to research in areas like health and biosecurity.